youknowsthevies/My-Wallet-V3-iOS/Modules/Analytics/README.md

 When adding a new event it's highly recommended to wrap it in the AnalyticsKit's extension of  `AnalyticsEvents.New` .
 It's an empty class that acts as the namespace.
 It eases the process of finding events in the project.
-The newly created event enum must conform to `AnalyticsEvent`.
+The newly created event `enum` must conform to `AnalyticsEvent`.
 It will by default output the name and parameters using reflection.

-Nabu's scheme for automatic generation:
+Nabu's default scheme for automatic generation:
 Name uses space case: `amazingEvent` -> `"Amazing Event"` Params use snake case: `awesomeParameter` -> `"awesome_parameter"`